cslabcbnu/FATE/README.md

-# FATE: Fairness-aware Allocation of containers in Tiered-memory Environment
+# FATE: Fairness-Aware memory allocation for containers in Tiered memory Environments

 **FATE** is a system designed to achieve fair and efficient allocation of containers in a NUMA (Non-Uniform Memory Access) tiered-memory environment.
 It modifies the Linux kernel's `memcg` (memory control group) to track memory usage on a per-tier basis and utilizes this information to schedule containers to their optimal locations.